Academics

 24 – 36 MONTHS

-This stage emphasizes deeper concentration, responsibility, and academic exploration.
-Children engage in extended work cycles—periods of uninterrupted activity where they focus on chosen tasks, practice problem-solving, and develop perseverance.
-The classroom is rich with hands-on Montessori materials in areas such as language, math, science, geography, art, and cultural studies.
+Children engage in extended work cycles—periods of uninterrupted activity that build focus, problem-solving, and persistence.
+Classrooms include materials for language, math, science, geography, art, and cultural studies.

 PRE-K/PKEEP